 The 31 issues of Medical Review – Auschwitz comprised 1050 articles by 477 authors dealing with the medical, psychological, and social consequences of Nazi persecution in concentration camps.
 The studies presented were based on detailed examinations of a few thousand of former prisoners which nowadays would be no longer possible due to the shrinking number of the living survivors.
 A large portion of the articles present reflections based on the first-hand experience of the former prisoners from various medical and medicine-related professions.

 The journal was nominated to the Nobel Peace Prize twice (in 1993 and 1994).
 In spite of the unique scientific value, its contents were for a long time unavailable to the global community.
-Since 2017, however, the articles from the journal have been consistently translated into English and published on this website, with new texts appearing on a weekly basis and available in open access.
+Since 2017, however, the articles from the journal have been consistently translated into English and published on this website, with new texts appearing on a regular basis and available in open access.